-The Judicial Conference of the United States has approved a proposal from the Advisory Committee on Evidence to add two new subdivisions to Rule 902, the rule on self-authentication.
+The Rules Committee of the Judicial Conference has unanimously approved a proposal from the Advisory Committee on Evidence to add two new subdivisions to Rule 902, the rule on self-authentication.
 The first provision would allow self-authentication of machine-generated information, upon a submission of a certification prepared by a qualified person.
 The second proposal would provide a similar certification procedure for a copy of data taken from an electronic device, medium or file.
 These proposals are analogous to Rules 902(11) and (12) of the Federal Rules of Evidence, which permit a foundation witness to establish the authenticity of business records by way of certification.
 Barring any unforeseen developments, these new rules would go into effect on December 1, 2017.
-134

 The proposals have a common goal of making authentication easier for certain kinds of electronic evidence that are, under current law, likely to be authenticated under Rule 901 but only by calling a witness to testify to authenticity.
-The Advisory Committee concluded that the types of electronic evidence covered by the two proposed rules are rarely the subject of a legitimate authenticity dispute, but it has often been the case that the proponent is nonetheless forced to produce an authentication witness,
+The Advisory Committee concluded that the types of electronic evidence covered by the two proposed rules are rarely the subject of a legitimate authenticity dispute, but it has often been the case that the proponent is nonetheless forced to produce an authentication witness, incurring expense and inconvenience-and often, at the last minute, opposing counsel ends up stipulating to authenticity in any event.